muratk5n/thirdwave/en/README.md

 ---

+Of course the downtrend could simply be due to it not being a campaign season, pol stops selling, need to govern..
+But people want to be sold to, they want to be told stories, so they can take "side", feel good about stuff.

+---

 Downtrend on Biden's popularity did not start on Aug; it has been going on since the beginning of 2021 (Delta?).
 Without the August debacle, net pop wld have been at -5, with Aug debacle (AFG pullout)